onap/ccsdk-oran/docs/guide/developer-guide.rst

 The target paths in the container should not be modified.

+It is also possible to configure a HTTP(S) Proxy for southbound connections.
+This can be set in the application.yaml configuration file.

 Example docker run command for mounting new files (assuming they are located in the current directory): ::

    docker run -p 8081:8081 -p 8433:8433 --name=PMS-container --network=oran-docker-net --volume "$PWD/new_keystore.jks:/opt/app/policy-agent/etc/cert/keystore.jks" --volume "$PWD/new_truststore.jks:/opt/app/policy-agent/etc/cert/truststore.jks" --volume "$PWD/new_application.yaml:/opt/app/policy-agent/config/application.yaml" onap/ccsdk-oran-a1policymanagementservice:1.1.2-SNAPSHOT

 A1 Adapter (Internal)
 +++++++++++++++++++++

-The O-RAN A1 Adapter provides an internal REST CONF API for management of A1 policices, useful for test and verification.
+The O-RAN A1 Adapter provides an **internal** RESTCONF API that is used by the A1 Policy Management System when accessing the A1 Interface.
+This API is useful for test and verification but should not used otherwise.

-The A1 Adapter can be accessed over the REST CONF API.
-See :ref:`a1_adapter_api` for how to use the API.
+See :ref:`a1_adapter_api` for details of this internal API.